annafran/traditrakr/README.md

 # TradiTrakr - The essential app for tradies

-This app allows tradies to view and update their jobs.
+This app allows tradies to create, view and update their jobs.

 Jobs have the following information associated with them: